open/close all folders

 - This is the last frame of Quarantine.

-- Taken: The girl is under the bed, panicking, on the phone, when suddenly she is dragged out by her ankles.
-Not to her doom, but... yikes.
+- The eponymous kidnapping scene from the movie Taken plays out like this.
+Kimmy is under the bed, panicking, on the phone, when suddenly she is dragged out by her ankles.
+Not to her doom, but...yikes.

 - Eddie the mechanic is captured by his ankle by two T. rexes in The Lost World: Jurassic Park, and is eaten.

-- Happens in Spider-Man 2 movies when Doctor Octopus' tentacles first go nuts.
+- Happens in Spider-Man 2 when Doctor Octopus' tentacles first go nuts.

 - Happens to Ripley at the end of Aliens, when the xenomorph queen latches on to her leg, but she manages to get free at the last moment.